 The momentum continued with the introduction of AutogeekOnline.net (AGO) in 2006.
 This platform offered car enthusiasts a place to ask questions, answer questions, and learn more about detailing.
 Detail Fest was introduced in 2004, and featured about a dozen people eating pizza and detailing cars.
 By 2015, Detail Fest would draw over 10,000 spectators from around the world!

-In 2016, Bob sold Palm Beach Motoring to Tony George of the Vision Investments Group.
-Tony was the chairman of the the board of Hulman & Company, which owned and the Indianapolis Motor Speedway, also known as “the Brickyard.”
+In 2016, Bob sold Palm Beach Motoring to Tony George of Vision Investments Group.
+Tony was the chairman of the board of Hulman & Company, which owned the Indianapolis Motor Speedway, also known as “the Brickyard.”
 In fact, the Hulman-George family not only owned the Indianapolis Motor Speedway, but also the Indy Racing League (IRL), and several other holdings throughout Indiana.
 The sale of Palm Beach Motoring allows Bob to focus on his namesake brand, McKee’s 37.
-Nick Rutter, Bob's apprentice and right-hand man at Autogeek since 2010, joined Bob to continue development of McKee's 37.
+Nick Rutter, Bob's apprentice and right-hand man at Autogeek since 2010, joined Bob to continue development of McKee's 37 shortly after Autogeek was sold.

-In summer of 2021, Robert McKee Enterprises Inc. announced that it would be returning to the Autogeek real estate that Bob retained as landlord.
-The press release is below:
+In summer of 2021, Robert McKee Enterprises Inc. announced that it would be returning to the Autogeek real estate, since their lease had expired, and Robert McKee Enterprises Inc needed the additional warehouse space for continued expansion.
+The press release is below.